Labman-Wangjunjie/MPA-LLM/README.md

 We provide experiment scripts for all three tasks: **Imputation, Anomaly Detection, and Forecasting**.
 The scripts are organized into two corresponding directories.

-*(Note: Because the directory `Detection AND Imputation` contains spaces, we wrap the execution paths in quotes below to prevent terminal errors).*

 ### Part 1: Detection and Imputation